Director, Center for Textual Studies and Digital Humanities

 “Controller,” in Debugging Game History: A Critical Lexicon, ed.
 Raiford Guins and Henry Lowood.
 MIT Press.
 Forthcoming 2016.

-“The Emergence of the Digital Humanities (as the Network is Everting),” in Debates in the Digital Humanities 2015, ed.
-Matthew K. Gold, and Lauren Klein.
+“The Emergence of the Digital Humanities (as the Network is Everting),” in Debates in the Digital Humanities 2016, ed.
+Matthew K. Gold, and Lauren F. Klein.
 Minneapolis: University of Minnesota Press.
-Forthcoming, 2015.
-Online version: http://dhdebates.gc.cuny.edu/news.
+Forthcoming, 2016.

 “Mocking Monuments: The Regent’s Bomb, Satire, and Authority,” in Publishing, Editing, and Reception: Essays in Honor of Donald Reiman, ed.
 Michael Edson.
 University of Delaware Press, 2015.